-Your most powerful brightening step costs less than any serum.
+Your most powerful dark spot brightening step costs less than any serum.

-Dark spots can come from breakouts, sun exposure, or hormones — and once they show up, they’re frustratingly slow to fade.
-I’ve dealt with them too, and after trying all kinds of serums, the biggest shift happened when I got consistent with sunscreen.
+Dark spots can come from breakouts, sun exposure, or hormones and once they show up, they’re frustratingly slow to fade.
+I’ve dealt with them too, and after trying all kinds of serums, the biggest shift happened when I got consistent with a sunscreen for dark spots.

 Not just any sunscreen, but one I would actually use every single day.
 One that wouldn’t sting, wouldn’t leave a visible cast, and wouldn’t undo the rest of my routine.

 Sunscreen protects your skin from the main trigger behind dark spots: UV radiation.
-It doesn’t just prevent new ones from forming — it helps existing ones fade faster by giving your skin a break from constant pigment stimulation.
+For sunscreen for dark spots, what you really need is strong UVA protection in a formula you’ll wear enough of and reapply.
+It doesn’t just prevent new ones from forming, it helps existing ones fade faster by giving your skin a break from constant pigment stimulation.

 Both mineral and chemical sunscreens work.
 If your skin barrier is compromised, chemical filters might cause itchiness or bumps, so mineral sunscreens are sometimes a better choice.
 I personally use a high-SPF mineral formula that’s tinted, and I’ve noticed fewer new spots forming since I started using it daily.